r1zekami/portablemc-wca/README.md

 --auth-server="https://your.auth.server/"
 ```

-If specified, native "https://authserver.mojang.com/authenticate" will be changed to "https://your.auth.server/auth/authenticate", and the following Yggdrasil endpoints will be automatically passed to jvm-args:
+If specified, native `https://authserver.mojang.com/authenticate` will be changed to your `https://your.auth.server/auth/authenticate`, and the following Yggdrasil endpoints will be automatically passed to jvm-args:
 ```
 -Dminecraft.api.env=custom
 -Dminecraft.api.auth.host=https://your.auth.server/auth